How to Make a Location-Based App?

 - Influence of atmospheric conditions and obstacles.
-Buildings, trees, and geomagnetic storms can cause signal deviations up to 80 meters.
+Buildings, trees, and geomagnetic storms sometimes cause signal deviations up to 80 meters.

-Despite certain drawbacks of the GPS technology, we do not advise that you completely abandon it.
-In many cases, this method justifies itself and can be very effective for location-based mobile app development.
+In spite of certain drawbacks of GPS technology, we do not advise you to abandon it.
+In many cases, such locating technology justifies itself and can be very effective for geolocation app development.

-If the GPS signal is not available, the location is determined using the cell towers.
+If the GPS signal is not available, geolocation app development needs another approach.
+In this case, the location is determined using the cell towers.
 The smartphone “knows” which mobile tower it is connected to.
 The received coordinates of the mobile station allow determining the location of the smartphone and its owner.

 - The service works even when the GPS signal is not available.

-- This technique is great for large cities.
+- The locating technique is a great choice for large cities.